trexxet/tgbl/apet/README.md

 ASCII picture editor which can save pictures in format compatible with TGBL

 ## How to use it?
+Note that your terminal/font may not support Unicode.
+Also your BIOS may have different implementation of extended ASCII table.
 *to be continued*

 ## Building and running